WillyHad96/Daft.ie-Automation-Bot/README.md

 **Troubleshooting**

--ChromeDriver Compatibility:
+*ChromeDriver Compatibility:
 Ensure the ChromeDriver version matches your installed Chrome browser version.
 You can download the appropriate version from ChromeDriver.

--Timeouts and NoSuchElementExceptions:
+*Timeouts and NoSuchElementExceptions:
 If you encounter timeouts or element not found errors, review the XPath and CSS selectors used in the script.
 Elements on the webpage may have changed.

--Login Issues:
+*Login Issues:
 Ensure the provided login credentials are correct and the login process is as expected.